audioxide/data/data/posts/20190117-reviews-david-bowie-hunky-dory.md

   humour, and even a little arrogance.
 In many ways, it was the sign of things to come.
 week: 175
+blurb: The songwriting is unbelievably good, to the point where it sounds effortless.
+Bowie shows sensitivity, humour, and even a little arrogance.
 ---
 author: André
 review: >-